 In addition to my formal training as a psychotherapist I have had many years of intensive psychotherapy myself.
 This means I have a sense of some of the hopes and worries you may experience when embarking on a course of psychotherapy or counselling.

 Alongside psychotherapy, I have long-standing experience in pastoral and spiritual work.
-I hold degrees from Roehampton, Oxford and London Universities in the areas of English Literature and Theatre Studies, Theology and Spirituality.
+I hold degrees from Roehampton, Oxford and London Universities in the areas of English Literature and Theatre Studies, Theology, Spirituality and Mysticism.

-Over the last two decades I have worked with a wide variety of people.
-I respect diversity and aim to adopt an unbiased and accepting approach when engaging with areas of difference such as ethnicity, gender, sexual orientation, religion, class, age, physical ability, culture or nationality.
+Over the last two decades I have worked with a wide variety of people, respecting diversity and aiming to adopt an unbiased and accepting approach when engaging with areas of difference in whatever area they occur.
 I have worked extensively with those who are undergoing their own training as counsellors or psychotherapists.

 I am registered with the following professional bodies: